hemanthK-supraoracles/perpetuals/readme.md

 - The formula may also include a cap and a floor to limit the maximum and minimum funding rate possible.
 It is important to note that the exact formula can vary depending on the specific exchange or platform you are using.

-??
-We have to decide how often do we run funding rate mechanism ??
-We have to decide how to calculate funding rate

 ## Features to be decided

+- We have to decide how we transfer asset, collateral after user closes his position
+- How to handle liquidation of user position, when his collateral is not enough to cover his position
+- We must decide what should be highest leverage a user can have
+- Does it differ with different asset types?
+- We have to decide how often do we run funding rate mechanism
+- We have to decide how to caluculate funding rate